Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Definitions and preliminary facts

 where $L_{\text{NLE}}(x,y)$ is a smooth function of two real variables, $\lun$ and $\ldu$ are the invariants as previously defined, and $\varepsilon$ is the standard volume form of the considered spacetime.

-In the works by Boillat~\cite{boillat1970} and Plebanski~\cite{plebanski1970}, the main observation is that the MBI theory is the only nonlinear electromagnetic theory whose Lagragian density is of the form (\ref{eq:formlag}), and which furthermore does not give rise to birefringence.
+In the works by Boillat~\cite{boillat1970} and Plebanski~\cite{plebanski1970}, the main observation is that the MBI theory is the only nonlinear electromagnetic theory whose Lagragian density is of the form (\ref{eq:formlag}), and which furthermore satisfies the following properties: \begin{itemize} \item its linearization around the trivial solution is the linear Maxwell theory, \item solutions corresponding to point charges have finite self-energy (the spatial $L^2$ norm of the field is bounded), and \item {\bf it does not give rise to birefringence}. \end{itemize}

-We elaborate a little on this statement, starting from the paper of Boillat~\cite{boillat1970}.
+We elaborate a little on the last property, starting from the paper of Boillat~\cite{boillat1970}.
 Roughly speaking, birefringence, from a physical point of view, means that there are multiple directions of light propagation basing on the polarization of the light wave itself.
 From a mathematical point of view, as proved by Boillat in~\cite{boillat1970} (see also Section 2 of~\cite{stringy}), birefringence means that cone of directions of light propagation at each point comprises only one conical sheet (3-dimensional).
 In~\cite{boillat1970}, this requirement is imposed by looking at the local propagation of weak discontinuities.
 Otherwise, it can be formulated by saying that the characteristic surface of the considered theory, at each point in spacetime, is made only of one conical sheet.

 Here is the formal mathematical description of the absence of birefringence.
 Consider a nonlinear electromagnetic theory with field tensor $\fara$ on a 4-dimensional Lorentzian spacetime $(\mathcal{M},g)$.
 Let the equations of our field theory be